MichaelELeonard/VBA-Challenge/README.md

 VBA Script Code - https://github.com/MichaelELeonard/VBA-challenge/blob/main/Module%202%20challenge%20VBA%20Script%20Files.vbs

 ## Background
 For this assignment we were tasked to write VBA script examining 3000 individual stocks for the years 2018, 2019 & 2020.
-The code will calculate yearly totals and produce a summary table that identifying the ticker symbols with the greatest % increase, greatest % decrease, and the greatest total volume for the year.
+The code will calculate yearly totals and produce a summary table that will identify the ticker symbols with the greatest % increase, greatest % decrease, and the greatest total volume for the calendar year.

-## Yearly Table Data:
+### Yearly Table Data:
 * Stock Ticker Name
 * Yearly change in the Stock Price (+Green/- Red)
 * Yearly Percent Change in the Stock Price
 * Yearly Total Stock Volume

-## Summery Table Data:
+### Summery Table Data:
 * Stock Ticker Name
 * Yearly change in the Stock Price
 * Yearly Percent Change in the Stock Price